Go adventuring on one of the best day trips from Auckland (with or without a car)

 If you catch the ferry across to Waiheke mid morning, you can plan to go for a couple of wine tastings and lunch at a vineyard.

 Vineyards like Tantalus Estate and Te Motu are right on the bus route, and within walking distance to each other.
 Alternatively, you can keep things simple by booking a tour.
-I usually recommend this one as it visits some of my favourite vineyards and includes food, so you can try Waiheke oysters.
+I recommend going with Kiwi Connect, because they try and show you the scenic side of the island, as well as wineries.
+They also keep tours to small groups, in electric vans, unlike the larger operators on the island which will shepherd you onto buses.

 Following lunch, you can go for a stroll along one of the island’s beaches (Oneroa, Onetangi, and Palm Beach are all stunning) or walking trails, before getting some Island Gelato in Oneroa village and then making your way back to the city.